 Dr Camilla Whittington

-My research aims to understand the genetic basis of complex evolutionary innovations.
-Evolutionary innovations like eyes, wings, venom, and live-birth are dramatic, game-changing novelties that are responsible for much of the Earth’s animal diversity.
-However, their origins are poorly understood because they are produced by the collective action and evolution of thousands of genes.
-I apply a range of methods including molecular technologies and physiological techniques to elucidate the evolution and genetic basis of complex traits.
-I have worked with marsupials, monotremes, rodents, and sharks, and my current focus is on using Australian lizards and seahorses as model systems.
+I am fascinated with the convergent evolution and biology of pregnancy and the placenta.
+My team and I apply a range of methods including physiological and morphological techniques technologies and molecular technologies to elucidate the evolution and genetic basis of these traits.
+We have worked with marsupials, monotremes, rodents, and sharks, and our current focus is on using Australian lizards and seahorses as model systems.
 My interests encompass evolutionary biology, genetics and genomics, physiology, animal behaviour, and conservation.
 I share the Applied and Evolutionary Zoology Lab with Dr Catherine Grueber.